-Conceptual Restoration Plan Technical Reports
+Conceptual Restoration Plan Technical Report Links

 There are many tasks the RIVER Team must accomplish but they basically follow a general progression of: initiating the process, establishing baseline conditions, developing potential restoration alternatives and outlining the process to achieve those alternatives.
 To accomplish this task the RIVER Team works closely with the LCWA and is guided in the process by a Technical Advisory Committee made up of representatives from the following groups: Rivers and Mountains Conservancy, California Coastal Conservancy, City of Long Beach, City of Seal Beach, U.S. Fish and Wildlife Service, NOAA Marine Fisheries, Counties of Los Angeles and Orange, US Army Corp Of Engineers, Regional Water Quality Control Boards, California Department of Fish and Game, State Lands Commission, Southern California Water Resources Research Project, Port of Long Beach and the Santa Monica Bay Restoration Commission.
 Additionally, the Conceptual Restoration Plan is designed to involve the feedback of the community around Los Cerritos Wetlands and the general public who have a well–documented history of interest and involvement with the conservation of the wetlands.

 To best engage with the enthusiasm of the public, the CRP has a Public Involvement Process comprised of six public workshops, outreach to interest groups, education and awareness through the LCWA’s Stewardship Program and this website!
 Below is a list of the upcoming public workshops and presentations and data collected from previous ones.